 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash, cash equivalents and receivables.
-The Company's maximum exposure to credit risk for cash and cash equivalents is the amount disclosed in the consolidated statements of financial position.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash, cash equivalents, escrow deposit, and receivables.
+The Company's maximum exposure to credit risk for cash, cash equivalents, and escrow deposit is the amount disclosed in the consolidated statements of financial position.
 The Company limits its exposure to credit loss by placing its cash and cash equivalents with major financial institutions and invests only in short-term obligations that are guaranteed by the Canadian government or by Canadian and US chartered banks.